Survival of the Cheapest: Cost-Aware Hardware Adaptation for Adversarial Robustness: Experiments

 \subsection{Attacks}

 To examine the effect of model parameters at run-time, evasion attacks, which attack the model at the prediction stage, were examined.

-Prior research~\cite{meyers,meyers_aft} has shown that the Fast Gradient method (see Eq.~\ref{eq:fgm}) is consistently the most effective at inducing a large number of failures in a small amount of time.
-To evaluate the effect of adversarial noise on the samples, the noise levels were varied $0 < \varepsilon \leq 0$.
+The goal of using these attacks is to model the effect of noise on model performance rather than imagine a hypothetical Prior research~\cite{meyers,meyers_aft} has shown that the fast gradient method (see Eq.~\ref{eq:fgm}) is consistently the most effective at inducing a large number of failures in a small amount of time.
+To evaluate the effect of adversarial noise (or lack thereof) on the samples, the noise levels were varied $0 < \|\varepsilon_i\| \leq 1$, sampled randomly from a uniform distribution.
 This was done using the \texttt{adversarial-robustness-toolbox} package maintained by a team at IBM~\cite{art2018}.